ympaik87/rfu/README.md

 This will produce the following images.
 ![Result Image](doc/Single_Result_2fa4d62-0_0_c_(old).jpg)
-It is composed of 4 images, and one data table.
+It is composed of 4 images, a heatmap, and one data table.

 * Original: the original image from camera with cropping area as a red rectangle
 * Gray: the 2D density plot from cropped image with sum of RGB